tonethar/IGME-330-Fall-2021/projects/project-1.md

     - ES6 modules - at least 4 distinct code files in a **src** folder - ex. **src/loader.js**, **src/main.js**, **src/utils.js**, **src/classes.js**:
       - No JS code is allowed in your HTML file
       - Instead, use a single `<script>` element to load in the JS code you wrote - ex. `<script src="src/loader.js" type="module"></script>`
+      - your modules will use the [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and/or [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) keywords as needed
     - declare variables with `const` & `let` only:
       - never use `var`
     - Select DOM elements (aka "DOM Traversal") with `document.querySelector()` and `document.querySelectorAll()`: